 One example was our partnership with a food blogger Lola Bernabe with 229,000 followers, with whom we collaborated on a number of stories.
 She talked about Pico, and instead of showing the product she showed our Kickstarter page.
 Even without Pico in hand, she engaged her followers and we received many visitors from her page.

 As covered in the PR section, creative commission strategies always work — and influencer marketing is no stranger to commissions.

 And with Pico, commissions helped our results skyrocket!

 The main strategy was to increase the commission for influencers whose posts worked the best and who were ready to go the extra mile with us.
-We constantly increased the commision rate along with the campaign duration which resulted in a huge amount of influencer posts and boosted the campaign as expected.
+We constantly increased the commission rate along with the campaign duration which resulted in a huge amount of influencer posts and boosted the campaign as expected.

 During the last three days of the campaign, we ran stories on Instagram with a countdown clock on them.
-They worked 3 times better than the usual feed posts or simple stories with a swipe up link.
+They worked 3 times better than the usual feed posts or simple stories with a swipe-up link.

 When starting an influencer marketing campaign, it’s very hard to understand which channels will work the best during the first days.

 So rather than focusing on one platform or style, we started the Pico campaign by getting influencers to create posts and stories on all the relevant platforms.
 By analyzing the results, we were able to understand which platforms performed the best.
 And by concentrating our energy on those channels, we were able to rapidly scale our activities.